-- Meet high positive standards of corporate responsibility
+- Meet positive standards of corporate responsibility.

-- Are truly focused on the long-term
+- Are focused on the long-term